 Variable lease payments, other than those payments that depend on an index or rate or are fixed in substance, are excluded from the measurement of the lease liability.
-Such amounts are recognized as expense in the period in which the obligation for those payments are incurred.
-The amounts recognized as outflows (expense) for variable lease payments not included in the measurement of the lease liabilities were \$127,000 during fiscal year 2022.
+Such amounts are recognized as expense in the period in which the obligations for those payments are incurred.
+The amounts recognized as outflows (expense) for variable lease payments not included in the measurement of the lease liabilities were \$231 thousand and \$127 thousand during fiscal year 2023 and 2022, respectively.